code-greg-42/Orbit-Oasis/README.md

 **Supporting Characters:**

 - **Trader:** NPC trader at the edge of the island for buying new goods, trading and selling.
-- // REMOVED **Enemies:** Alien attackers in the shooter minigame. // REMOVED
 - **Robot Assistant:** Trusty robot assistant to act as a guide for the game.

 ---